Saddle-to-Saddle Dynamics Explains A Simplicity Bias Across Neural Network Architectures: Introduction

 These diverse findings raise foundational questions about the nature of dynamical simplicity bias in deep neural networks.
 Is there a universal mechanism driving stage-like dynamics, or a collection of architecture-specific mechanisms?
-Is there a principled link between stages and simplicity, such that earlier stages in training are simpler?
+Is there a principled link between stages and simplicity, such that earlier stages in learning are simpler?
 And if simplicity does underlie these dynamics, what is the operative notion of simplicity, and how does it reflect an architecture’s inductive bias?

 Here we answer these questions.
-We show that for a range of architectures, including linear networks, ReLU networks, convolutional networks, quadratic networks, and linear self-attention (\cref{fig:cover}B-G), there is a universal mechanism, saddle-to-saddle dynamics, driving stage-like learning, and that there is a principled link between stages and a well-defined notion of simplicity.
+We show that for a range of architectures, including linear networks, ReLU networks, convolutional networks, quadratic networks, and linear self-attention (\cref{fig:cover}B-G), there is a universal mechanism, saddle-to-saddle dynamics, driving stage-like learning.
+The operative notion of simplicity is the number of effective units in the architecture, i.e., hidden neurons, convolutional kernels, or attention heads.
 In particular, first we show that fixed points in the loss landscape are recursively embedded: fixed points of smaller networks are embedded in saddle points of larger networks, yielding a nested hierarchy of saddles.
 Second, we show that saddle points are connected by invariant manifolds along which a larger network behaves like a smaller one, preserving simplicity along the connecting trajectories.
-Third, the link between saddle-to-saddle dynamics and simplicity arises jointly from the recursive embedding of fixed points and a timescale separation which steers dynamics toward invariant manifolds associated with simple input-output maps.
-Ultimately, our results reveal that the relevant notion of simplicity is the number of effective units in the architecture, i.e., hidden neurons, convolutional kernels, or attention heads.
-Concretely, a simpler solution is a solution with a lower rank for linear networks, fewer kinks for ReLU networks, fewer convolutional kernels for convolutional networks, and fewer heads for attention-based models.
-Together, this analysis paints a unified picture of embedded saddles, invariant manifolds, and dynamics which give rise to a dynamical simplicity bias across architectures, and predicts when instead non-stage-like behavior will arise.
+Third, the link between saddle-to-saddle dynamics and simplicity arises from the interplay of the saddle hierarchy and timescale separation.
+Specifically, timescale separation steers dynamics toward invariant manifolds associated with simple input-output maps, thereby controlling the complexity increment at each stage.
+We also disentangle data-induced and initialization-induced timescale separation, showing that the former leads to low-rank weights (\cref{fig:cover}B,C) while the latter leads to sparse weights (\cref{fig:cover}F,G).
+Together, this theory paints a unified picture of embedded saddles, invariant manifolds, and dynamics which give rise to a simplicity bias across architectures, and predicts when instead non-stage-like behavior will arise.